StrikerX3/TCPRelay.NET/README.md

     - GUI: use the newly added Send Buffer field to adjust the buffer size
     - The default size is 8 KB
     - Increasing this might help reduce or eliminate dropped frames, especially on connections with high latency to the server
+  - **NEW**: [a4] added a new Advanced Settings window for tuning socket parameters
+    - Socket Send Buffer Size moved to this window
+    - Added Receive Buffer Size
+    - Added No Delay
+    - Added Connection Timeout
+    - Can set up parameters for both the application- and the remote-facing sockets
 - GUI
   - **FIXED**: status tooltip did not clear when TCPRelay was started sucessfully after an error.
   - **FIXED**: added localization support for several hard-coded strings.